devwinn/landing-page/README.md

 # landing-page
-a recreation of the google landing page.
+a recreation of the landing page image provided by THE ODIN PROJECT.